Shed Roof Ridge Flashing Installation Guide on Existing Roofing Structure

 shed roof ridge flashing

 1. Remove the siding’s sections that directly meet with the ridge or top edge of your shed roof.
-You may use removal tool if the building has vinyl siding.
+You may use a removal tool if the building has vinyl siding.

 2. Trim a layer of aluminum flashing with the size similar to the length of your roof ridge, and add one additional inch on every side.